deepaksood619/deepaksood619.github.io/docs/psychology/others.md

 ## Mere exposure effect

-Themere-exposure effectis a [psychological](https://en.wikipedia.org/wiki/Psychological) phenomenon by which people tend to develop a preference for things merely because they are familiar with them.
-In [social psychology](https://en.wikipedia.org/wiki/Social_psychology), this effect is sometimes called thefamiliarity principle.
-The effect has been demonstrated with many kinds of things, including words, [Chinese characters](https://en.wikipedia.org/wiki/Chinese_character), paintings, pictures of faces, [geometric figures](https://en.wikipedia.org/wiki/Polygon), and sounds.In studies of interpersonal attraction, the more often someone sees a person, the more pleasing and likeable they find that person.
+The mere-exposure effect is a [psychological](https://en.wikipedia.org/wiki/Psychological) phenomenon by which people tend to develop a preference for things merely because they are familiar with them.
+In [social psychology](https://en.wikipedia.org/wiki/Social_psychology), this effect is sometimes called the familiarity principle.
+The effect has been demonstrated with many kinds of things, including words, [Chinese characters](https://en.wikipedia.org/wiki/Chinese_character), paintings, pictures of faces, [geometric figures](https://en.wikipedia.org/wiki/Polygon), and sounds.
+In studies of interpersonal attraction, the more often someone sees a person, the more pleasing and likeable they find that person.

 <https://en.wikipedia.org/wiki/Mere-exposure_effect>